ESSEC Global BBA: Foreign languages

-One of the school's ambitions is to develop multilingual leaders.
 A total of nine different languages are taught at the ESSEC BBA.

 Three languages are mandatory: they include English for all students, either German or Spanish as second languages, and a choice between Arabic, Portuguese, Russian, Italian, Chinese and Japanese as third languages.
 A score of 850/990 points on the TOEIC is a pre-requisite for graduation.
 The TOEIC is taken on campus during the second year.

 The German "WIDaF" and Spanish "Bulats" tests are also taken during the 2nd year of studies, but there is no minimal score required to obtain the degree.
 During the third year of studies, ESSEC students take several management courses in English with international exchange students.

 Some partner universities (especially those in the US and Canada) require students to obtain certain minimum scores on the TOEFL.
 Adequate preparation for this test is provided by ESSEC.

 Student clubs

-ESSEC has a very rich student culture.
 From entrepreneurial to humanitarian, from cultural to sports-related, there are more than 100 student clubs at ESSEC, among which: